aiven/devportal/docs/platform/howto/prepare-for-high-load.rst

 Monitor the services
 --------------------

 It's difficult to prepare for high load if the usual load is not monitored.
-Check out how to setup adeguate monitoring for your needs in the :doc:`dedicated documentation <monitoring-services>`.
+Check out how to setup adequate monitoring for your needs in the :doc:`dedicated documentation <monitoring-services>`.

 Modify the service plan